 The average speed of a modern internet connection would sound very futuristic to web masters of the past.
 Back in the early days of the web, the amount of transferred data was crucial, both in terms of time and cost, therefore everyone involved in hosting something online tried to make images smaller.

 In this tutorial, we will find out the ways you can slim down bitmap files for the web.
-As long as it utilises the good old PNG and JPEG formats (see more about image file formats here), we'll see how we can make them smaller without compromising quality, using some hot open source projects.
+As long as it utilises the good old PNG and JPEG formats (see more about image file formats here, and be sure to save your files in the right cloud storage as well), we'll see how we can make them smaller without compromising quality, using some hot open source projects.
 In the end, we'll have substantially smaller files that will still look good but require less time and data to get rendered in users' web browsers.

 Read on to dive into the details.
 First, a quick note on software.
 All the tools mentioned here are open source – jump to the bottom for a guide to how to get the software you need.